MJDarling-web/IndieProject/readme.md

 **Feature/s that might be added later to strengthen project:**
 Integration with a google maps API to get the users commute data for each type of transportation method of driving, ride-share, biking, walking, bus.

+_Technologies used:
+* JSP pages for front end
+* Charts API (& TBD Google Maps API),
+* Java for backend application development,
+* MySQL for storing user info input data and transportation cost logs
+* User Authentication
+* AWS for hosting application
+* Git and GitHub for version control
+* Maven for dependency management and build automation
+* JUnit for testing application

+These technologies are well-suited for developing "My Commuting Impact" web app, covering everything from front-end user interface development to back-end server-side logic, data management, and deployment.
+Each technology is chosen based on its strengths in achieving key features: commuters analysis, data visualization, and user tracking._